2014 Limerick Senior Hurling Championship

 The 2014 Limerick Senior Hurling Championship was the 120th staging of the Limerick Senior Hurling Championship since its establishment by the Limerick County Board in 1887.
-The championship began on 2 May 2014 and ended on 19 October 2014.
+The championship ran from 2 May to 19 October 2014.

-Na Piarsaigh were the defending champions.
-However, they were defeated in the final by Kilmallock, who won by 1-15 to 0-14.
-Na Piarsaigh had earlier defeated Kilmallock in the group stage.
-Knockainey and Granagh-Ballingarry were relegated from the championship.
+Na Piarsaigh entered the championship as the defending champions.

+The final was played on 19 October 2014 at the Gaelic Grounds in Limerick, between Kilmallock and Na Piarsaigh, in what was their second meeting in the championship that year, having already played each other in the group stage, but their first ever meeting in the final.
+Kilmallock won the match by 1–15 to 0–14 to claim their 11th championship title overall and a first title in two years.

+Ahane's Niall Moran was the championship's top scorer with 1–54.

 Teams

 Overview

 A major restructuring of the Limerick Senior Hurling Championship at the end of 2013 resulted in the number of participating teams for 2014 being reduced from sixteen to twelve.
 Because of this Garryspillane, Bruree, Hospital-Herbertstown and Croom regraded to the newly created Limerick Premier Intermediate Hurling Championship for 2014.